sutanilmi/Covid-19-Game/README.md

 # Game-Covid-19
-This is the first project I shared on Github, I hope you are happy
+This is the first project I shared on Github, I hope you are happy, I didn't make this code entirely myself, thank you